mitcsutt/markr/README.md

 Papers sometimes get scanned twice (folded corners, etc).
 When we see the same student + test combo, we keep the highest score.
 The `@@unique([studentId, testId])` constraint enforces this at the database level.

 I considered using soft deletes to keep a history of superseded submissions, but decided against it.
 The duplicate scenario is an edge case caused by scanner issues — we care about the correct score, not a log of machine errors.
 Simpler is better here.

+### CI/CD approach

+In a real project I'd set up a pipeline (Buildkite, GitHub Actions, etc.) to validate PRs and enforce passing checks before merge.
+Since this is a solo dev project, I'm using Husky git hooks to run linting and tests on push — same safety net, less infrastructure.